shrutiphutane28/chinese_translator/README.md

-English to Chinese text and csv translator
+English to Chinese excel, text and csv translator